eried124/eried124.github.io/src/book/02_concepts/pbr.md

 # Physically Based Rendering

-"Physically based rendering (PBR) refers to the concept of using realistic shading/lighting models along with measured surface values to accurately represent real-world materials."
+> Physically based rendering (PBR) refers to the concept of using realistic shading/lighting models along with measured surface values to accurately represent real-world materials